sebastianspicker/chronikwerk/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Usage
-- Rewrote the python explanation around the maintained behavior.
+- Rewrote the next js explanation around the maintained behavior.

-- The older setup fragments have been reduced to the useful parts.
+- Earlier scratch detail is now represented in maintained sections.

 ## Current Focus
 Use the next review to check behavior before adding surface area.